JF631/dnlp_the_AttentionHeads/README.md

 ### Lennart Hahner
 - Implement Similarity Analysis in `multitask_classifier.py` (implement `predict_similarity`)
-- Implement `forward` method in `multitaks_classifier.py` with Franziska Ahme and Lukas Nölke
+- Implement `forward.py` method in `multitaks_classifier.py` with Franziska Ahme and Lukas Nölke
+- Implement `simBert.py` for Multitask training using Task-specific layers and enhancing performance.
+- Implement `convBert.py` for Multi-Attention Layers introducing better local attention for STS.
+- Implement `datasetsSTS.py`, `evaluationSTS.py` and `bertSTS.py` to tailor script more for convBert and to help Lukas Nölke and Franziska Ahme to keep their results without conflicts.
+- Implement `gradvacOptimizer.py` as optimizer for multitask training.
+- Implement `pcgradOptimizer.py` as alternative optimizer for multitask training.
+- Implement `multitask_classifierMultitask.py` to enable multitask training by excluding the ETPC dataset.
+- Implement `buildSimBertFromHF.by` to load pre-trained model simBert from Huggingface and use it for finetuning SimBert.

 ### Fabian Kathe
 - Implemented context of empty pipeline with transform_data, train_model, test_model, evaluate_model, finetune_paraphrase_generation